-Rishi Vasistha is considered to be one of the most famous rishis of all time by the Hindus.
+Rishi Vasishtha is considered to be one of the most famous rishis of all time by the Hindus.
 He left the earth after teaching many good lessons to the people around him and is believed to be credited as the chief author of Mandala 7 of Rig Veda.

-Brahmarishi Vasistha is a prominent figure in both the Ramayana and Mahabharata period.
+Brahmarishi Vasishtha is a prominent figure in both the Ramayana and Mahabharata period.
 His name has also been associated with one of the seven stars, a constellation in the northern sky.
 The name of seven stars is given after the Seven Sages, known as Saptarishi.

-Yoga Vasistha is a syncretic medieval era text that presents Vedanta and Yoga philosophies.
+Yoga Vasishtha is a syncretic medieval era text that presents Vedanta and Yoga philosophies.
 It is written in the form of a dialogue between Rishi Vashistha and Lord Rama, about the nature of life, human suffering, choices as the nature of life, free will, human creative power, and spiritual liberation.

 He got married to Arundhati, who is well known for her virtues and devotion to her husband.
-There is a small star close to Vasistha in the Great Bear or Saptarshi Mandal.
+There is a small star close to Vasishtha in the Great Bear or Saptarshi Mandal.
 Which, they have named it after Arundha.
 Among the Hindus, the bride is shown the star and she worships the star, after the wedding.
 It is a symbolic acceptance of the ideal of virtue and devotion by the bride.

 Shakti – Vasishta’s Son